Transport

 My immediate thought was, of course, I could (personally) Google Pay (UPI) him Rs.32 for the ticket.

 Yes sure, I said, and pulled out my phone.
-I was about to ask him for the number when he held his ticketing machine in front of me.
+I was about to ask him for the number when he held his ETM (electronic ticketing machine) in front of me.
 On the screen was a QR code.

-The phone wouldn’t focus lock on the QR code to scan it!
+The phone wouldn’t focus lock on the QR code!
 I quickly realised that this was because the phone camera was trying to focus on the screen cover of the ticketing machine’s pouch!

-KSRTC’s ticketing machines, supplied by CHALO are same size and type of the modern credit card POS machines (the PineLabs type).
-Conductors carry them in a sling pouch with the large touchscreen visible through a sheet of plastic that is also full of creases and highly reflective.
+KSRTC’s electronic ticketing machines, supplied by CHALO are same size and type of the modern credit card POS machines (the PineLabs type).
+Conductors carry them in a sling pouch with the large touchscreen visible through a sheet of plastic.
+This plastic cover is full of creases and has a highly reflective texture.
 The phone camera focuses on the first thing it sees, which is this light-reflecting uneven plastic.
 It does not “see” the QR code on the screen underneath the cover.
-And the bumpy ride of the bus made it doubly difficult.
+And the bumpy ride of the bus made it twice as difficult.

 The conductor then handed me the ticketing machine.
 I tried zooming in, out, changing angles, but no luck.
 I didn’t want to try smoothening out the plastic lest should I touch the screen of the machine and screw something up.
 Finally when I was about to suggest that I take the machine out of the pouch, the phone locked on and scanned the QR.
 GPay immediately processed the code and showed a payment of Rs.32 to KSRTC.
 I quickly paid this using a bank account which the machine instantly processed.
 I handed the machine back, the conductor printed out the ticket and went on his way.

-In all, my first UPI payment process on a KSRTC bus took nearly a minute.
+In all, my first UPI payment process on a KSRTC bus took more than a minute.
 Not really very radical.

 The first UPI ticket.